gkossakowski/kentuckymule/notes.md

 lookup scope dedicated to class's signature because there no new identifiers that are introduced.
 This distinction between generic and non-generic classes contributes to over 6% better performance of typechecking `scalap` sources.
 I found such a big difference surprising.
-I didn't expect an uncoditional creation of an empty lookup scope dedicated to class signature to introduce such a slow down.
+I didn't expect an unconditional creation of an empty lookup scope dedicated to class signature to introduce such a slow down.

 ### Imports lookup implementation